braze-inc/braze-docs/_docs/_hidden/private_betas/facebook_setup.md

 ![Activate Facebook][6]

-A Facebook dialog window will appear to authorize Braze to create custom audiences into your Facebook ad accounts and retrieve your associated Facebook App IDs if you plan to use the Facebook User ID when exporting your audiences (this is optional).
+A Facebook dialog window will appear to authorize Braze to create custom audiences into your Facebook ad accounts and retrieve your associated Facebook app IDs if you plan to use the Facebook user ID when exporting your audiences (this is optional).

 ![Facebook Dialog][7]

 Once you have successfully linked your Facebook account, you should see a "Connected" status in the Facebook Audience Export module.
-You should also see the Facebook ad account names their associated ad account IDs listed.
+You should also see the Facebook ad account names and their associated ad account IDs listed.

 ![Facebook Connected][8]